 NSW Volunteering Strategy

 The NSW Volunteering Strategy 2020-2030 sets out a ten year plan for the NSW volunteering sector.
 Volunteering enriches the lives of volunteers, strengthens local communities and benefits all of NSW.
-Click here for an infographic explaining the strategy.

 We would like to thank the sector, including peak bodies, individual volunteers, volunteer involving organisations and other NSW Government agencies, who all helped to develop this important strategy.